iradwatkins/steppers-life-v3/implementation-plan.md

 - **Advanced Analytics**: Dashboard includes comprehensive analytics and reporting capabilities beyond basic requirements
 - **No Separate Implementation Needed**: E-002 functionality is accessible through the existing performance dashboard interface

-**Progress Notes:**
-- **2024-12-19**: Confirmed E-002 requirements are fully satisfied by existing E-001 implementation
-- **No Additional Work Required**: All key metrics are available in the performance dashboard

 ### ✅ E-003: Attendee Information Report (View & Export) - Done

 **Story:** As an event organizer, I want a comprehensive attendee information report that allows me to view and export attendee lists with registration details, ticket types, purchase dates, and check-in status, so that I can manage my event attendees effectively, analyze participant demographics, track attendance patterns, and maintain records for future event planning and customer relationship management.